webroo/dummy-json/README.md

 ];
 ```

-If necessary you can omit the comma by using `comma=false`, for example:
+You can omit the comma and line break by using `comma=false`, for example:

 ```js
 {{#repeat 3 comma=false}}hello{{/repeat}} // hellohellohello